DUI Sentence Enhancements in South Carolina

 - Whether there was a passenger or a child passenger in your car – a child under the age of 16 can also result in a child endangerment charge;

 - Whether you were driving a commercial motor vehicle – if you have a commercial driver’s license, you may not drive a commercial vehicle while having any measurable amount of alcohol your body, and if you have even just a BAC of 0.04, you can be disqualified from driving a commercial motor vehicle;

 - Whether you have been previously convicted of DUAC or DUI – the more DUACs or DUIs on your record within the last 10 years, the harsher the penalties.
 A second DUAC or DUI conviction can include penalties of fines ranging from $2100 and $6500, jail time of 5 days up to 3 years, and a license suspension of 1 year.

 - A sentence for a third DUAC or DUI conviction can include fines ranging from $3800 to $10,000, jail time ranging from 60 days to 5 years in jail, and license suspensions of either 1 or 4 years, depending on the circumstances.

 - Fourth and subsequent DUAC and DUI convictions are considered felonies and have sentences that include imprisonment ranging from 1 year to 7 years, depending on the circumstances, and permanent license revocation.

 Retain an Experienced DUI Lawyer to Avoid DUI Sentence Enhancements

-If you or a loved one has been arrested and charged with DUAC/DUI, we at The Bateman Law Firm recommend that you consult with an experienced attorney right away to avoid DUI sentence enhancements.
+If you or a loved one has been arrested and charged with DUAC/DUI, don’t hesitate to contact The Bateman Law Firm so that you can consult with an experienced attorney right away to avoid DUI sentence enhancements.